eeshdarthvader/reactFoo/PITCHME.md

 ### Cleartrip reactive journey from 3 to 0.2s using Apollo GraphQL
 -------------

+A Case study

+---

-Case study: A GraphQL endpoint for Cleartrip to remove dependency of the client with Rest API.
+### A GraphQL endpoint for Cleartrip to remove dependency of the client with Rest API.

+### But Why introduce one more layer ?

 ---